-B.M., University College, Dublin; Diploma in Teaching, Diploma in Accompanying, Licentiate of the Royal Academy of Music, London (LRAM); Licentiate of the Royal School of Music (LRSM) in teaching and Associate of the Royal College of Music, London (ARCM) in performing
+B.M., University College, Dublin; Reifeprufung (mit Auszeichnung) in Performance, Hochschule fur Musik und darstellende Kunst, Vienna; Diploma in Teaching, Diploma in Accompanying, Licentiate of the Royal Academy of Music, London (LRAM); Licentiate of the Royal School of Music (LRSM) in Teaching and Associate of the Royal College of Music, London (ARCM) in Performing

 - In 2007 and 2008 he recorded the complete Piano Concertos of Beethoven with the London Symphony Orchestra conducted by Andreas Delfs and these have been greeted with great acclaim.

 - O'Conor is regarded as one of the most important piano teachers in the world today.
 He is Distinguished Artist in Residence, Professor of Music and Chair of the Piano Division at Shenandoah Conservatory in VA, a faculty member at the Glenn Gould School of the Royal Conservatory of Music in Toronto, International Visiting Artist at the Royal Irish Academy of Music and Visiting Professor at Showa University in Japan.
 His students have won many international prizes (most recently First Prizes at the Maria Canals Competition in Barcelona in 2012 and the Beethoven Competition in Bonn in 2013) and he is in great demand for masterclasses and as a juror at the most prestigious International Piano Competitions worldwide.